alexfigliolia/metrics/README.md

 ```

 ## Metrics and Recipes
-This library provides three core interfaces for composing metrics for customer experiences.
 ### Metrics
 The `Metric` interface is designed for tracking all kinds of performance indicators.
 The `Metric` class operates as an event emitter, tracking start and stop times for a given user experience.

 On top of tracking durations for various user-scenarios, your metrics can be subscribed to from anywhere in your application.
-This means you can execute any logic you wish, deferred entirely behind the successful execution of your `Metric`.
+This means you can execute any logic you wish that will be deferred entirely behind the successful execution of your `Metric`.

 Let's look at a working example:
 ```typescript